iamyu/PoC-FlashGrid/IOStress.md

 ![Result](ScreenShot/SLOB_Stress_65GData_P30_DiskIO_5min.jpg)

-### Test 3: 2048GiB Active Dataset (SCALE=4GiB, SCHEMA_NUM = 768) > DB Node Host Cache (1024GiB x 2 Nodes) > 40GiB SGA
+### Test 3: 2048GiB Active Dataset > DB Node Host Cache >> 40GiB SGA

-# Conclusion:
+# Learning:

-1. FlashGrid SkyCluster is able to provide a RAC environment on cloud with high IO throughput.
+- FlashGrid SkyCluster is able to support Oracle RAC on cloud with high IO throughput.
-2. We can put the Premium Data Disk IOPS to its limitation without impact Oracle OS Stability
+- Push the Premium Data Disk IOPS to limitation does not impact Oracle OS Stability
-3. Disk with READ-ONLY CACHE is helpful to improve the IO performance.
-Be careful to choose the Disk & VM size.
+- Disk with READ-ONLY CACHE is helpful to improve the IO performance.
+- Without U-SSD in China, alterntive solution to use P-SSD with cache.
+- Precise calculate workload and data volume before select Disk/VM size.
-4. Use disks under 4T can be a good option if it can provide enough capacity.
+- Use disks under 4T can be a good option, especailly for RAC, if it can provide required capacity.
-5. As VM Cached IO throughput limitation is much higher than the none cached limit, by choosing P-SSD smaller than 4T, we can also choose a small VM size to support high Cached IO throughput.